-The executives engage in communication with the individuals in charge of the project.
+The executives communicate with the individuals in charge of the project.
 They involve the Project Managers in the decision-making process whenever they distribute tasks.
-Prior to giving their approval, they discuss the project with the managers of the project.
-Conversation with the Project Managers takes place prior to the delivery of the Project Charter.
-A significant number of Project Managers are unprepared to make the most of these fleeting opportunities to affect the direction of their organizations.
+They discuss the project with the project managers prior to giving their approval.
+Conversations with the Project Managers take place prior to the delivery of the Project Charter.
+Many Project Managers are unprepared to make the most of these fleeting opportunities to affect the direction of their organizations.

-The Project Manager should begin asking important questions as soon as the project has been allocated to them.
-During the course of the assignment is when questions regarding the project's place with respect to overall organizational strategy should be asked.
-If there isn’t any ambiguity on the nature of the partnership, the charter can provide a mechanism for clearly documenting those assumptions and gaining confirmation from the sponsor that the assumption is accurate.
-In the event that the project is already underway and a new Project Manager is assigned, reconfirming the existing charter or establishing a new one is an effective approach for the new Project Manager to establish credibility.
+The Project Manager should begin asking essential questions once the project has been allocated to them.
+During the course of the assignment, questions should be asked regarding the project's place and overall organizational strategy.
+Suppose there isn’t any ambiguity on the nature of the partnership.
+In that case, the charter can provide a mechanism for clearly documenting those assumptions and gaining confirmation from the sponsor that the assumption is accurate.
+Suppose the project is already underway and a new Project Manager is assigned.
+In that case, reconfirming the existing charter or establishing a new one is an effective approach for the new Project Manager to establish credibility.

-The Project Manager is responsible for determining the extent of his or her own power as well.
+The Project Manager is also responsible for determining the extent of his or her power.
 However, the Project Manager exhibits their level of maturity by asking these questions early on in the process.
 The shape that this definition takes will vary depending on the organization.
-The declaration of authority and support made by a sponsor is known as a charter.
-A professional Project Manager will insist on having a detailed charter in place before beginning work, and especially before requesting other members of the team to take action in his or her stead.
+A sponsor's declaration of authority and support is known as a charter.
+A professional Project Manager will insist on having a detailed charter in place before beginning work, especially before requesting other team members to take action in his or her stead.

 Authorship of Project Charter

 It is not simply enough to answer what is a Project Charter in Project Management alone.
 We also need to focus on who creates the Project Charter.
-If you give other people control over the creation of the charter, you are effectively giving them control over the promotion, marketing, and direction of the project.
+If you give other people control over the creation of the charter, you are effectively giving them control over the project's promotion, marketing, and direction.
 The most capable sponsors will shine in these capacities, but not every sponsor will.
 A disproportionally high number of Project Managers are disheartened because the sponsors of their projects refuse to set down a detailed charter.
 There is no mention of who writes the charter anywhere in the definition; all that is said is who "issues" it.
-It is possible for Project Managers to write the charter on their own and then submit it for approval.
-It is not important who writes the charter; what is important is that it be approved and supported by an individual who possesses sufficient authority.
+Project Managers can write the charter independently and then submit it for approval.
+It is not important who writes the charter; what is important is that it be approved and supported by an individual with sufficient authority.

-Because it enables you to do so, the charter is a one-of-a-kind opportunity to increase the maturity of the organization.
-Before proceeding further, it is important to think about the objectives and plans of the company.
+Because it enables you to do so, the charter is a one-of-a-kind opportunity to increase the organization's maturity.
+Before proceeding further, it is important to think about the company's objectives and plans.
 Maintain authority over the vetting and distribution of organizational resources.

-Establishing standardized procedures and controls for the authorization of new projects is one of the most effective ways for organizations to significantly enhance their Project Management processes and get much better results.
-Establishing Project Charter guidelines can be beneficial to both portfolio management and program management because one of the primary functions of portfolio and program management is to oversee the beginning of new projects.
+Establishing standardized procedures and controls for the authorization of new projects is one of the most effective ways for organizations to significantly enhance their Project Management processes and achieve much better results.
+Establishing Project Charter guidelines can benefit both portfolio and program management because one of the primary functions of portfolio and program management is overseeing the beginning of new projects.

 Importance of Project Charter

 A project that does not have a charter has the potential to fail in the same way that a film that does not have a script has the potential to be a train wreck.
-Documenting and validating the existence of a project is the single and overarching objective of a Project Charter.
-This document will serve as verification that organizational resources have been committed to the project and will operate in that capacity.
-Project Managers are required to draught a Project Charter in order to conduct an analysis of the following factors.
+Documenting and validating the existence of a project is the single overarching objective of a Project Charter.
+This document will verify that organizational resources have been committed to the project and will operate in that capacity.
+Project Managers are required to draft a Project Charter in order to analyze the following factors.

 In the lack of a charter, it is impossible to determine whether or not the project was successful.